Skip to main content

 Talk to Your Family and Friends

-Lastly (but certainly not least), remember your loved ones during this time.
-Chances are, they may be feeling just as lonely, anxious, or fearful as you during this time.
+Lastly (but certainly not least), remember your loved ones.
 Just because you may be far away from family or friends doesn’t mean you can’t still speak to them.
 Call them on the phone, or try out video chat options like Facetime, Skype, or Zoom to have a virtual family reunion.

 A new fun app called Houseparty is a face-to-face way to talk to your social group while playing games together like trivia, Quick Draw, and more.